ASEAN-EU - trade and investment statistics

 Category "Other services" includes: “Merchanting”, “Architectural, engineering and other technical consultancy”, “Services between affiliated enterprises”, “Communication”, “Construction”, “Insurance”, “Financial”, “Computer services” and “Royalties and licence fees”.

-Data of foreign direct investment (FDI) are based on the methodological framework of the OECD Benchmark Definition of Foreign Direct Investment - Third edition, a detailed operational definition fully consistent with the IMF Balance of Payments Manual, Fifth Edition, BPM5.
+Data of foreign direct investment (FDI) are based on the methodological framework of the OECD Benchmark Definition of Foreign Direct Investment - Fourth edition, a detailed operational definition fully consistent with the IMF Balance of Payments Manual, Fifth Edition, BPM5.
 Foreign direct investment (FDI) is the category of international investment made by an entity resident in one economy (direct investor) to acquire a lasting interest in an enterprise operating in another economy (direct investment enterprise).
 The lasting interest is deemed to exist if the direct investor acquires at least 10 % of the voting power of the direct investment enterprise.
 Through outward FDI flows, an investor country builds up FDI assets abroad (outward FDI stocks).
 Correspondingly, inward FDI flows cumulate into liabilities towards foreign investors (inward FDI stocks).
 However, changes in FDI stocks differ from FDI flows because of the impact of revaluation (changes in prices and, for outward stocks, exchange rates) and other adjustments such as catastrophic losses, cancellation of loans, reclassification of existing assets or liabilities.
 FDI flows are components of the financial account of the balance of payments, while FDI assets and liabilities are components of the international investment position.

 SITC classification (Figures 3 and 4, Tables 2 and 5)